ykakarap/kubecon-na-22-capi-lab/visualizer.md

 ![visualizer](visualizer.png)

+**Note**: The visualizer can be used during the next sections to get a better understanding of Cluster API and the changes we make to a Cluster.

 ## Changing Cluster Topology

 Now we're ready to explore more of the power of Cluster API, [let's first explore cluster topology](cluster-topology.md)!